-Our goal here at Credible is to give you the tools and confidence you need to improve your finances.
-Although we do promote products from our partner lenders, whom we will always identify, all opinions are our own.
+Our goal is to give you the tools and confidence you need to improve your finances.
+Although we receive compensation from our partner lenders, whom we will always identify, all opinions are our own.
 Credible Operations, Inc. NMLS # 1681276, is referred to here as "Credible."

 - What are student loans?

-- How student loans are funded
+- Types of student loans

 - How to apply for student loans

-- How does student loan repayment work?
+- How does student loan interest work?

 What are student loans?